 Brown rice will take longer to cook and may require more liquid.
 Short grain yields a creamier rice, so long grain is recommended.
 Give quick-cooking rice a try if you want to speed it up even more!

 Cooking turkey broccoli rice casserole in a skillet is my preferred method because everything gets cooked to perfection.
-And I love that it is all made in one pot, or skillet.
+And I love that it is all made in one pot, or skillet in just 30-minutes!
 No overcooked mushy rice and broccoli!
 Yay!
-(This is my favorite skillet.)
+(This is my favorite skillet to use)

 Nutrition info may vary depending on the ingredients you use.